-- 10.5 Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level. - 10.6 Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?
+10.5 - Please indicate here any additional information or clarify how the State Party supports sustainable tourism planning and management at a property level.

+- Stress on international donors working in the properties to assist in developing sustainable tourism plan Stress on international donors working in the properties to assist in developing sustainable tourism infrastructure & build capacities Facilitates barriers that might challenge sustainable tourism sector such as logistic; flights...etc - 10.6 Does the State Party require the use of impact assessments for programmes (e.g. strategic environmental assessments) or development projects (e.g. environmental impact assessments, heritage impact assessments) that may have an impact on the World Heritage property, its buffer zone and the wider setting?

-There is a regulatory framework that requires the use of impact assessments for programmes or development projects and it is effectively implemented.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects which is implemented but it needs improvement.